DevOpsDolapo/ansible-config-mgt/README.md

 # ansible-config-mgt
 A repository for the Ansible-Automate Project at Darey.io.
-This project is all about automating processes and writing declarative languages such as `YAML`.
+This project is all about automating processes and writing declarative languages like `YAML`.